Managers' Internal Control Program Coordinator

 Program Director for Intergovernmental Affairs

 Tara A. Butler, Esq. serves as Program Director for Intergovernmental Affairs for the Office of Local Defense Community Cooperation.
 She conducts outreach to Federal, state, and local elected officials and serves as the Department’s representative to the White House Office of Intergovernmental Affairs.
 Previously, she worked on defense, energy, and infrastructure issues as Program Director for the National Governors Association.
-Ms. Butler is a graduate of Mount Holyoke College, the University of Connecticut School of Law, and the Harvard Kennedy School’s Senior Executive Fellows program.
+Ms. Butler is a graduate of Mount Holyoke College, the University of Connecticut School of Law, and the Harvard Kennedy School’s Senior Executive Fellows and Public Policy Certificate program.
 She is also a Board liaison to the Association of Defense Communities.

-Interim Program Director, Community Investment
+Program Director, Construction

-Sig Csicsery has spent five years at the Office of Local Defense Community Cooperation and currently serves as Interim Program Director for Community Investment.
+Sig Csicsery has spent five years at the Office of Local Defense Community Cooperation and currently serves as Program Director for Construction.
 Prior to joining OLDCC, Mr. Csicsery served 27 years as an U.S. Air Force civilian engineer and project manager for facilities, real property, and environmental remediation with a focus on planning, programming and project execution.
 Mr. Csicsery graduated from California State University Sacramento, is registered as a Professional Mechanical Engineer and holds credentials as a Project Management Professional.

 Presidential Management Fellow